tedneward/Azgaarnoth/Creatures/Darklings.md

 >- **Languages** Elvish,Sylvan
 >- **Challenge** 2
 >___
->***Death Burn.***.
-When the darkling elder dies, magical light flashes out from it in a 10-foot radius as its body and possessions, other than metal or magic objects, burn to ash.
+>***Death Burn.*** When the darkling elder dies, magical light flashes out from it in a 10-foot radius as its body and possessions, other than metal or magic objects, burn to ash.
 Any creature in that area must make a DC 11 Constitution saving throw.
 On a failed save, the creature takes 7 (2d6) radiant damage and is blinded until the end of its next turn.
 On a successful save, the creature takes half as much damage and isn't blinded.
 >
 >#### Actions
->***Multiattack.***.
-The darkling elder makes two Scimitar attacks.
+>***Multiattack.*** The darkling elder makes two Scimitar attacks.
 >
->***Scimitar.***.
-Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
+>***Scimitar.*** Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
 Hit: 6 (1d6 + 3) slashing damage plus 7 (2d6) necrotic damage.
 >
 >Darkness (Recharges after a Short or Long Rest).
 The darkling elder casts darkness, requiring no spell components and using Wisdom as the spellcasting ability.
 >